spattisson/zaproxy/ZAP-API-Scan.md

 It is tuned for performing scans against APIs defined by either OpenAPI or SOAP via either a local file or a URL.

-It imports the definition that you specify and them runs an Active Scan against the URLs found.
+It imports the definition that you specify and then runs an Active Scan against the URLs found.
-The Active Scan is tuned to APIs, so it doesnt bother looking for things like XSSs.
+The Active Scan is tuned to APIs, so it doesn't bother looking for things like XSSs.

 It also includes 2 new scripts that: